Richard A. Tapia: Personal life and death

-Honors and awards
+Awards and honors

+Tapia accepting the Vannevar Bush Award in 2014.

-In 1992, Tapia became the first Hispanic elected to the National Academy of Engineering.
+In 1992 Tapia became the first Hispanic elected to the National Academy of Engineering.

-In 1996, President Bill Clinton awarded Tapia the Presidential Award for Science, Mathematics, and Engineering Mentoring.
-That same year, Clinton appointed Tapia to the National Science Board, where he served until 2002.
+In 1996 President Bill Clinton awarded Tapia the Presidential Award for Science, Mathematics, and Engineering Mentoring.
+That year, Clinton appointed Tapia to the National Science Board, where he served until 2002.

-In 2001, the first ACM Richard Tapia Celebration of Diversity in Computing Conference was held in Houston, Texas with 164 attendees.
+In 2001 the first ACM Richard Tapia Celebration of Diversity in Computing Conference was held in Houston with 164 attendees.
 The annual conference has grown to include thousands of attendees.

-From 2001 to 2004, Tapia chaired the National Research Council's Board of Higher Education and workforce.

-In 2004, Tapia received the Society for Industrial and Applied Mathematics (SIAM) Prize for Distinguished Service to the Profession, in Portland, and Distinguished Public Service Award, American Mathematical Society, in Phoenix.
+In 2004 Tapia received the Society for Industrial and Applied Mathematics (SIAM) Prize for Distinguished Service to the Profession, in Portland, and Distinguished Public Service Award, American Mathematical Society, in Phoenix.

-In 2009, he received Hispanic Heritage Award in Math and Science and he was chosen to have a "Celebration of Diversity in Computing" [conference] named after him (usually held annually or biennially).
+In 2009 he received Hispanic Heritage Award in Math and Science.

-In 2010, he was awarded the National Medal of Science (Mathematics And Computer Science) for "For his pioneering and fundamental contributions in optimization theory and numerical analysis and for his dedication and sustained efforts in fostering diversity and excellence in mathematics and science education."
+In 2010 he was awarded the National Medal of Science (Mathematics And Computer Science) "For his pioneering and fundamental contributions in optimization theory and numerical analysis and for his dedication and sustained efforts in fostering diversity and excellence in mathematics and science education."
 He received the award at the White House from President Barack Obama on October 21, 2011.

-In 2014, Tapia received the Vannevar Bush Award from the National Science Foundation for "his distinguished contributions to mathematics....[and his] extraordinary leadership in increasing opportunities for underrepresented minorities in science and mathematics."
-Also, in 2014, Blackwell-Tapia prize and conference were named for Tapia and David Blackwell.
+In 2014 Tapia received the Vannevar Bush Award from the National Science Board for "his distinguished contributions to mathematics [and] extraordinary leadership in increasing opportunities for underrepresented minorities in science and mathematics", according to Ruth David, chair of the NSB's Committee on Honorary Awards.
+Also in 2014, the Blackwell-Tapia prize and conference were named for Tapia and David Blackwell.

-In 2016, Tapia received the American Association for the Advancement of Science (AAAS) Public Engagement with Science Award.
-The award recognized Tapia for his “remarkable career blending world-class scholarship, admirable mentoring and profound contributions to science, technology, engineering and mathematics education and public engagement.”
+In 2016 Tapia received the American Association for the Advancement of Science (AAAS) Public Engagement with Science Award, recognizing him for his contributions to science, technology, engineering and mathematics education and public engagement.

-In 2021, he was name a Fellow of the American Mathematical Society.
+In 2021 he was named a Fellow of the American Mathematical Society.